Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Classification of Tiling

 Then we get AVC=$\{\beta^2\delta,\delta^3,\alpha^5\}$ similar to the case $H=\alpha^4$.
-This implies that there is no vertex of degree $4$.
-Combined with the assumption of no $3^5$-tiling and by the second part of Lemma \ref{basic}, every tile is a $3^45$-tile.
-Note that the proof for the case $H=\alpha^4$ only used three consecutive $\alpha$ at $H$.
-Therefore the proof is still valid for $H=\alpha^5$.
-The same argument implies that the tiling is the pentagonal subdivision of the dodecahedron (and icosahedron).
+This implies no vertex of degree $4$.
+Combined with no $3^5$-tile and the third part of Lemma \ref{basic}, we know every tile is a $3^45$-tile.
+Then the further proof for the case $H=\alpha^4$ is still valid because only three consecutive $\alpha$ at $H$ was used.
+The same argument gives the pentagonal subdivision of the icosahedron, given by the fourth of Figure \ref{subdivision_tiling}.